MicrosoftDocs/sql-docs/docs/azure-data-studio/azure-connectivity.md

 ## Clear Azure account token cache

-Azure Data Studio maintains a cache of access tokens to prevent the throttling of token requests to Azure Active Directory (Azure AD).
+Azure Data Studio maintains a cache of access tokens to prevent the throttling of token requests to Microsoft Entra ID.
 It's possible that Azure Data Studio's token cache may be outdated, which requires cleaning up expired access tokens from the application cache.

 Execute this command from **Command Palette (Ctrl/CMD + Shift + P)** to clear access tokens for linked Azure accounts: